10 to the 23 AI logo

 Complex adaptive systems

-Consequential AI systems do not operate in isolation.
-They interact with people, organizations, incentives, feedback loops, and other systems in ways that produce behavior no single component was designed to generate.
+Consequential AI does not operate in isolation.
+It interacts with organizations, incentives, feedback loops, and people in ways that produce behavior no single component was designed to generate.
 Safety is a property of the whole sociotechnical environment, not just the model.

 Emergent capabilities and risks

-Both capabilities and risks emerge through scale, interaction, and deployment context, not through design alone.
-This includes emergent misalignment: alignment that held at one capability level degrading as the system grows more capable.
-Safety strategy has to be designed for a moving target.
+Both capabilities and risks emerge through scale, interaction, and deployment context — not through design alone.
+This includes emergent misalignment: alignment that held at one capability level degrading quietly as the system grows more capable.
+Safety strategy must be designed for a moving target.

 Epistemic uncertainty